How Important is Talent Management to Business Success?

 In a nutshell, talent management is all about planning your human resources strategically to build business value and support organizational goals.
 If you believe as we do that having the right people in the right place at the right time can be your greatest competitive advantage, then make sure you are taking the right steps to make that happen.

 Talent Management Research

-Our organizational alignment research found that talent accounts for 29% of the difference between high and low performing teams and organizations.
+Our organizational alignment research found that talent accounts for 29% of the difference between high and low performing teams and organizations in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.
 So talent matters right?
 Not so fast.